-CURE Epilepsy strongly encourages the use of Common Data Elements (CDEs) in your research.
+• CURE Epilepsy strongly encourages the use of Common Data Elements

+(CDEs) in your research.
 Pre-clinical CDEs increase rigor, data standardization, and transparency across research studies.
-Please include a statement in your grant application that depicts the incorporation of CDEs.
-Guidance for Integration in Grant Proposals: Researchers are strongly urged to state in their grant applications, where applicable, the procedure specific CDEs that will be used in their pre-clinical studies.
+Guidance for Integration in Grant Proposals: Researchers should include in their proposal, where applicable, any procedure-specific CDEs that will be used in their pre-clinical studies.
 An example of the language is suggested below: "Data collection for all in vivo experiments were captured using Case Report Forms (CRFs) specific to each procedure.
 CDEs that will be used are listed and recorded as a supplemental file".
-This statement can be listed in the protocol section of your application.
-Files can be in .doc or .xlsx format, or how the researcher sees most appropriate for their study.
-Data standardization tools can be found here for the relevant pre-clinical CDEs. (https://cureepilepsy.org/research-resources/).
+Files can be uploaded in any appropriate format to the proposal narrative and other attachments section as explained below.
+Examples of data standardization tools can be found here for the relevant pre-clinical CDEs. (https://cureepilepsy.org/research-resources/).